-Large Unit Cell crystals have an ordered (crystalline) structure, but the basic building block (unit cell) of the crystal has a large number of distinct atoms (Figure 1) [Skutt, Yang1, Yang2].
+Large unit cell crystals have an ordered (crystalline) structure, but the basic building block (unit cell) of the crystal has a large number of distinct atoms (Figure 1) [Skutt, Yang1, Yang2].
 They are thus effectively disordered over length scales on the order of the atomic spacing and their thermal conductivities can be as low as a glass [Skutt, Zintl, Yang1, Yang2].
 The key advantage of LUC materials is that they are still ordered from the standpoint of electrons, which results in large σ and ZT.
-Thus, LUC crystals are “electron-crystals/phonon-glasses.”
+Thus, LUC crystals are “electron-crystal/phonon-glass” Materials.
 Current LUC crystals have ZT<3 [Skutt, Zintl] and more research is required to improve their thermoelectric performance.

-The LUC crystals to be studied are skutterudites [Skutt] and Zintl compounds [Zintl] (Figure 2).
-Both of these LUC crystals have low ZT<0.3 [Skutt, Zintl], but experiments show potential for improved thermoelectric efficiency [Yang1, Yang2].
-Identifying design strategies for improving skutterudite and Zintl compounds ZT requires detailed atomistic analyses.
-The necessary computational tools and resources available in my research group, the Nanoscale Transport Phenomena Laboratory (NTPL), can provide the required analysis [Larkin, ALD1, ALD2].
+The LUC crystals to be studied here are skutterudites [Skutt] and Zintl compounds [Zintl] (Figure 2).
+Both of these LUC crystals have ZT<0.3 [Skutt, Zintl], but experimental measurements show intriguing potential for improved thermoelectric efficiency [Yang1, Yang2].
+Identifying design strategies for improving skutterudite and Zintl compound ZT requires detailed atomistic analyses.
+The necessary computational tools and resources are available in my research group, the Nanoscale Transport Phenomena Laboratory (NTPL), [Larkin, ALD1, ALD2].
 Classical simulations will be used in preliminary testing to study the structural features of LUC crystals that lead to low κ (Objective 1) [Larkin,ALD1, ALD2].
-The less-accurate classical simulation results will then be used to design computationally-intensive ab initio (quantum mechanical) simulations, which have high accuracy (Objective 2) [DFPT].
+These medium-accuracy classical simulation results will then be used to design computationally-intensive ab initio (quantum mechanical) simulations, which have high accuracy (Objective 2) [DFPT].
 From these ab initio simulations, structural features that lead to low κ will be identified with high accuracy to improve ZT.
-The ab initio simulation results will be validated against limited experimental data [Skutt,Zintl, Yang1, Yang2], and used to provide guidance to the experimental community working on these materials (Objective 3).
+The ab initio simulation results will be validated against limited experimental data [Skutt,Zintl, Yang1, Yang2], and used to provide guidance to the experimental community working on these exciting materials (Objective 3).

+The use of ab initio calculations to inform the design of materials with desired thermal properties is an emerging field.
+The ability for the team to attract external funding will be greatly improved through the Dowd Fellowship, which will enable demonstration of the validity of the approach and generate important preliminary data,

 Research Plan

-Objective 1: Use classical Molecular and Lattice Dynamics to explore LUC crystal design concepts.
+Objective 1: Use classical molecular and lattice dynamics calculations to explore LUC crystal design concepts.

 As the name suggests, LUC materials require a large number of atoms to model accurately [Skutt,Zintl].
 Size effects will be tested to ensure converged results, as in [Galli].
 Classical simulations are time-efficient, so they are ideal for preliminary testing.
 These simulations will be conducted to explore structural features that lead to low κ.
 For example, the influence of “rattler” atom mass and bonding on reducing κ will be explored (Figure 2) [Yang1, Yang2].
-Since these simulations are classical and do not include the effects of quantum mechanics explicitly, their accuracy is limited [].
-However, the results will identify important trends in structural properties that reduce κ, which will be valuable when designing time-efficient ab initio simulations.
+The results will identify important trends in structural properties that reduce κ, which will be valuable when designing time-efficient ab initio simulations.

 Objective 2: Design ab initio simulations to predict the thermal properties of realistic LUC crystals.

 Ab initio simulations have high accuracy, but are very computationally expensive.
-The less-accurate classical simulation results from Objective 1 will be used to design time-efficient ab initio simulations.
-Simulations of sutterudites and Zintl compounds will be run on the extensive resources NTPL has at the Engineer Research and Development Center (ERDC, see below) [DFPT].
-The structural features that reduce κ (from Objective 1) will be identified with high accuracy to compare with experiment.
+The classical simulation results from Objective 1 will be used to design time-efficient ab initio simulations.
+Simulations of sutterudites and Zintl compounds will be run on the extensive resources NTPL has at the Engineer Research and Development Center (ERDC) [DFPT].
+The structural features that reduce κ (from Objective 1) will be identified with higher accuracy to allow for direct comparison with available experimental data.

 Objective 3: Report ab-initio simulation results to publishing journal(s) and experiments to improve ZT over existing LUC materials.